ctlamb/CaribouIPM_BCAB/README.md

   filter(applied == 1) %>%
   left_join(demog %>% group_by(herd) %>% summarize(max = max(totNMF.upper))) %>%
   mutate(y = case_when(
-    treatment %in% "reduce wolves" & herd %in% "South Selkirks" ~ 140, treatment %in% "reduce wolves" & herd %in% "Charlotte Alplands" ~ 60, treatment %in% "transplant" & herd %in% "Charlotte Alplands" ~ 75, treatment %in% "transplant" & herd %in% "South Selkirks" ~ 165, treatment %in% "transplant" & herd %in% "Telkwa" ~ 100, treatment %in% "transplant" & herd %in% "Purcells South" ~ 180, treatment %in% "reduce moose" & herd %in% "Frisby-Boulder" ~ 200, treatment %in% "sterilize wolves" & herd %in% c("Wells Gray North") ~ (max+20) - (max * 0.25),
+    treatment %in% "transplant" & herd %in% "South Selkirks" ~ 400, treatment %in% "reduce wolves" & herd %in% "Charlotte Alplands" ~ 200, treatment %in% "transplant" & herd %in% "Charlotte Alplands" ~ 300, treatment %in% "transplant" & herd %in% "Telkwa" ~ 200, treatment %in% "sterilize wolves" & herd %in% c("Wells Gray North") ~ (max+20) - (max * 0.25),
     treatment %in% "reduce wolves" & herd %in% c("Wells Gray North") ~ (max+20) - (max * 0.10),
-    treatment %in% "sterilize wolves" & herd %in% c("Barkerville") ~ 5,
-    treatment %in% "reduce wolves" & herd %in% c("Barkerville") ~ 25,
     treatment %in% "reduce wolves" & herd %in% "Kennedy Siding" ~ max - (max * 0.05),
     treatment %in% "feed" & herd %in% "Kennedy Siding" ~ max - (max * 0.20),
-    treatment %in% "pen" & herd %in% "Columbia North" ~ 50, treatment %in% "reduce wolves" & herd %in% "Columbia North" ~ 100, treatment %in% "reduce moose" & herd %in% "Columbia North" ~ 0, treatment %in% "reduce moose" & herd %in% "Hart North" ~ 400, treatment %in% "reduce wolves" ~ max - (max * 0.1),
+    treatment %in% "pen" & herd %in% "Columbia North" ~ 325, treatment %in% "reduce moose" & herd %in% "Columbia North" ~ 400, treatment %in% "reduce moose" & herd %in% "Groundhog" ~ 120, treatment %in% "reduce moose" & herd %in% "Hart North" ~ 475, treatment %in% "reduce wolves" ~ max - (max * 0.1),
     treatment %in% "transplant" ~ max - (max * 0.15),
     treatment %in% "reduce moose" ~ max - (max * 0.2),